Alcohol Education Trust (AET)

-Our vision is for young people to enter adulthood having a responsible understanding of alcohol and its short and long term effects.
-We engage children of all abilities and backgrounds before they begin drinking, helping them build resilience skills, know how to avoid and resist risky situations and to look after themselves and each other in a variety of settings.
+The Alcohol Education Trust's vision is for young people to enter adulthood having a responsible understanding of alcohol and its short and long term effects.
+The charity works with children of all abilities and backgrounds before they begin drinking, helps them build resilience skills, supports them in knowing how to avoid and resist risky situations, and advises on how to look after themselves and each other in a variety of settings.
 Read more…

 Many parents feel lost and confused when talking to their children about alcohol.
 How can you help them deal with peer pressure and stay safe?
 What UK laws exist relating to young people and alcohol.
 View the Parent Area